Ensoniq Signal Processor

-The Ensoniq ESP was used in many of the company's musical instruments and on their Soundscape Elite PC ISA sound card.
+The Ensoniq Signal Processor (ESP) was a digital signal processor chip used in many of Ensoniq's musical instruments and on their Soundscape Elite PC ISA sound card.
 It was used to enhance the synthesizer's audio samples with digital effects, enhancing the realism of the overall sound.

+Description

 The ESP chip was a custom digital signal processor (DSP) chip with over 75,000 transistors.
 It had an instruction set that was optimized for manipulating audio data, which has typical sample rates of between 10 kHz and 50 kHz.
 The ESP was capable of creating a wide range of digital effects including reverb, delay, echo, flanging, chorusing, harmonizing, equalization, and distortion, and was capable of generating multiple effects simultaneously.

 The ESP was a VLSI device designed in a 1.0 micrometre double-metal CMOS process.
 The multiplicity and flexibility of the data paths in the ESP allowed many DSP operations to be accomplished in a minimum number of microinstructions steps.
 Its nominal instruction cycle was 250 ns, yielding program lengths from about 64 to 160 microinstructions at typical sample rates.
 Because the ESP chip was fully programmable, the range of effects was unlimited.

+Features

 The major features of the ESP chip were: